Social Media

 Is my child eligible for a Hong Kong passport?

-If your child is a Chinese citizen, a permanent resident of the HKSAR, and a holder of a valid Hong Kong permanent identity card (see these FAQs to learn more) then they will be eligible for a Hong Kong passport.
+If your child is a Chinese citizen, a permanent resident of the HKSAR and a holder of a valid Hong Kong permanent identity card (see these FAQs to learn more), then yes!

 What do I need to bring to my appointment?